bigcommerce/gruf-rspec/README.md

 ### RSpec Controller Matcher Configuration

 By default, the type matcher for Gruf controllers matches in `/spec/rpc`.
-You can customize this by configuring it in the `Gruf::Rspec` confiugration block like so:
+You can customize this by configuring it in the `Gruf::Rspec` configuration block like so:

 ```ruby
 Gruf::Rspec.configure do |c|